 Netflix streaming is the best way to get caught up on old shows.
 You can even stream movies, and the best part is, you can screen on four devices for just $16 per month.

 Watch instantly on your computer, or stream to your TV via devices like the Wii, PS3 or Xbox 360 to watch your favorite shows.
 Unfortunately, not every series is available for streaming, especially new ones, so check out your options before you commit.
 But you'll be able to watch Netflix's original programming, such as "Ozark," "Orange is the New Black" and "Tiger King."

 Hulu Plus is great for getting addicted to new shows, as this service updates a day or two after episodes air live instead of entire seasons at once.
-At just $7.99 a month with no commitment, you'll have access to all current season episodes of many hit shows, hundreds of popular classic shows and thousands of award-winning movies.
+With plans starting at $5.99 a month with no commitment, you'll have access to all current season episodes of many hit shows, hundreds of classic series and thousands of award-winning movies.

-One of the newest streaming products on the market, the $35 Chromecast is a small stick that plugs into the HDMI port on your television.
+The $35 Chromecast is a small stick that plugs into the HDMI port on your TV.
 Set it up with a mobile app, then control your TV via your laptop, smartphone or tablet.
 Anything that you can stream online can be viewed directly on your TV.

 Channel Master uses antenna technology to transmit many TV channel options for free, so it's like having cable, only without the pesky monthly charges.
 The only downside is the setup and installation fees, which could cost you several hundred dollars, but after a few months, this system will more than pay for itself.